it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Security_Claims_Validation.md

 # Security Claims Validation

 This security claims activity reviews whether the technology provider's statements of security are sufficient for their product's goals and expected usage.
 Not all applications pose the same security risks.
 Even similar products can have different risk profiles based on the type of data they manage and/or how the product will be used.
-This activity reviews the particulars of the product to ensure the security claims match the specific risk profile of each product.
+This activity reviews the particulars of the product to ensure the security claims match its specific risk profile.
 This validation activity determines if the provider's claims make sense given the product environment and data sensitivity, and if the claims are sufficient for the given context.

 Security claims are submitted by providers in their submission package.
 The Initial Submission Package must include claims for each security requirement.
 Subsequent Revision Submissions can add, remove, or modify a previous security claim, but are not required to.